Staying safe while traveling, locally or abroad

 - Stay wide awake and alert when driving.
 Sleepy drivers can be as dangerous as drunk drivers.
 Get enough sleep so that you feel refreshed.

 - Take activity breaks before you start nodding off.

 - Stay on well-traveled roads where it is easier to get assistance if needed.

 - Make sure your spare tire is aired up before you leave.
 Have your car's fluids checked.

 - Drive safely and make sure your driver and all passengers wear safety belts.

-- Drive without distractions, don't text or respond to phone calls when driving unless in a hands-free system.
+- Drive without distractions.
+Don't text or respond to phone calls when driving unless you are using a hands-free system.

 Staying safe during spring break

 - It’s important to pay attention to your surroundings so that you know where you are, how to get back to your hotel, your campsite, the main road, how to find your friends, or where to meet up when lost.
 Check to find out whether there are more dangerous areas you should avoid.